 The new Timezoner Edition “Le Petit Prince” IW395503 is basically the same watch as the Longest Flight edition of 2019, yet updated with the classic theme found on all St Exupery watches.
 This means the large 46mm case with brushed surfaces highlighted by polished accents.
 Being a pilot’s watch, it features an oversized diamond-shaped crown, that screws down and provides 60m water-resistance.
 The crystal is secured against displacement by a drop in air pressure.
 Not a dress watch by any means, but a classic look for IWC’s pilot’s models.

 The Petit Prince theme is visible both on the bezel, which is executed in blue ceramic with white cities, and on the dial.
 Here, it is presented with a dark blue dial, with a sunray-brushed pattern, stylized applied numerals and polished hands – all contributing to a slightly more elegant look than the Longest Flight edition.
-In addition to the three central hands for H-M-S, the dial is also equipped with a date at 3 o’clock and, the main specificity, an arched window for the home time.
+In addition to the three central hands for H-M-S, the dial is also equipped with a date at 3 o’clock and, the main specificity, an arched window showing a 24-hour disc doubling as an AM/PM indicator.
 The watch is worn on a brown leather strap with folding clasp.

 Under the sapphire crystal – new to this model – is an in-house automatic movement, the calibre 82760.
 Running at 4Hz, and boasting 60 hours of power reserve, it is wound by the brand’s distinctive Pellaton system.
 The decoration is typical IWC with circular graining and Geneva stripes, as well as an 18k gold medallion on the rotor depicting St Exupery’s Petit Prince character.